Cyber-Chic/nasa/COIN_LEDGER.md

 ---

 # 🪙 You Found a Space Coin! 🪐
-*Welcome to a global art hunt bridging Earth and Outer Space.*
+*Welcome to our art hunt bridging Earth and Outer Space.*

 ### 🎁 1.
 Keep the Coin!
 This physical coin is a free gift for you to take home.
 To pay the good vibes forward, please perform one anonymous act of kindness in your neighborhood today!

 ### 🚀 2.
-Your Art is Going to Space!
+Your Art is Slated for Space!
-While you keep the physical coin, a custom postcard matching your coin's design is loaded as physical cargo onto a commercial rocket to cross the line into outer space.
-A digital twin is also beamed up to a satellite orbiting Earth!
+While you keep the physical token, a custom postcard matching your coin's design will be loaded onto a commercial rocket to cross the line into outer space.
+A digital twin is also queued for transmission to a satellite orbiting Earth!

 ### 🌌 3.
 Decode Your Cosmic Poem
 Look at the ID number on your coin (Example: **COIN-001**).
 Scroll down this page to find your number and read a custom poem written specifically about a real deep-space planet or star!

 ---